Thrush in Men

 - It may be difficult to pull the foreskin back (retract the foreskin).

 As with many thrush infections, the most common reason is that the germs that normally live harmlessly on or in our body multiply to a level where they cause symptoms.
-Thrush is a fungus, so like other fungi, it thrives in situations which are hot and damp.
+Thrush is a common fungus, and like other fungi, it thrives in situations which are hot and damp.
 So in some cases, the thrush germ lives harmlessly on the skin around the penis, but if there are hot and sweaty conditions, it multiplies and causes symptoms.
 For example, if the weather is hot, or you wear tight nylon clothes that don't allow the skin to 'breathe', or if you don't dry yourself carefully after showering or exercising.
-Thrush is not officially classed as a 'sexually transmitted infection', but sometimes it can be passed on during sex or triggered by sex.
+Thrush is not officially classed as a 'sexually transmitted infection' (STI), but sometimes it can be passed on during sex or triggered by sex.
 Most women will have thrush at some point in their lives, but they rarely pass it on to their male partners.
 However, sometimes this does happen.
 Sometimes men or women can carry the thrush germ without having any symptoms, and then pass it on through having sex.

 Some situations or conditions make thrush more likely - for example: